The ego and its attachments.

 - 5 levels of beliefs: true self, preferences, identity, internalization, and fanaticism.

-Instead of experiencing what is you constantly explaining, justifying, and judging your life in order to adapt it to your beliefs.
+Instead of experiencing what is you constantly explain, justify, and judge your life in order to adapt it to your beliefs.
 Instead of enjoying what is you are still telling yourself a story by filtering your life through your beliefs.
 You spend years getting attached to them to varying degrees in order to feel safe.
 The more you get attached to something, the less you see it.

 What does it mean?